medo-younes/lcz-classification/README.md

 Primary Objectives:
 1. Train a Random Forest classifier on Sentinel-2 Imagery and GIS-derived Urban Canopy Parameters to predict LCZ classes for the city of Toronto
-2. Benchmark performance of the trained model to that of the LCZ Generator (Coming Soon)
-3. Analyze the Urban Heat Island Effect in the Toronto using classified LCZs (Coming Soon)
+2. Analyze the Urban Heat Island Effect in the Toronto using classified LCZs

 ### 3. Datasets